 Of course, the first version of the strategy you work out with your business coach won’t be perfect.
 But it gives you a starting point and gets you into action.

-A good business coach will be able to help you to hone that strategy
+A good business coach will help you to implement that strategy

-A good business coach will be able to help you to hone that strategy over time, to test what works and what doesn’t in your particular situation.
-And to take what works and do more of it, of course.
+A good business coach will be able to help you to get that strategy into action, to test what works and what doesn’t in your particular situation.
+And to take those successes and do more of them, of course.

 It turned out that 20 of these were already getting a freebie version of her service she’d set up two years ago, as a promotional tool.
 She sent all of these an email, got meetings with 12 of them and converted 8 to paying customers.

 We’re now working on improving her processes, so her team can cope with the extra work.
 And then we can go back to the hit list because that’s a great tactic for her.